8 min read

 I love speaking to leaders who check their social recognition feeds regularly – these are nitty gritty moments of success – managers can feed these back to higher or senior management.
 Those senior leaders can give these achievements even more visibility in their company-wide communications.

-One of the big advantages of having a unified, company-wide recognition program is that it allows people from different departments to recognise the work of peers they don’t normally sit or collaborate with on a regular basis.
+One of the big advantages of having a unified, company-wide recognition programme is that it allows people from different departments to recognise the work of peers they don’t normally sit or collaborate with on a regular basis.

 To encourage and improve employee collaboration, you could combine the power of comms with strategic recognition, and amplify the moments when your team members work with others.
 This gives teams visibility and connect them to the wider business that may be outside their day-to-day work.

-Above is a sample report from a “test” company that wants to see how recognition is flowing across the business.
+Above is a sample report from a 'test' company that wants to see how recognition is flowing across the business.
 You can see that sales is sending recognition to lots of teams, but look closely, and you’ll see some risks with People and Finance, who are not receiving or sending recognition to other teams.

 This is a data point you can take action on, and bring to managers of those teams.

 Similarly, you can drill down into specific teams to see where recognition is flowing from one specific area of the business.
-This program data provides powerful employee engagement analytics and reporting that you can use to plan for future projects or even direct your learning and development opportunities.
+This programme data provides powerful employee engagement analytics and reporting that you can use to plan for future projects or even direct your learning and development opportunities.

 Being recognised helps to build stronger team bonds, and when it’s social and driven by your peers and leaders, it amplifies the visibility and impact of an individual’s contribution, and also improves their connections across the business.
 This is motivating and empowering for your employees!